glendonintendo/challenge1-horiseon-accessibility/README.md

         font-size: 20px;
     }
     ```
-* removed extraneous properties from rule-sets that did not actually affect the style:
+* Removed extraneous properties from rule-sets that did not actually affect the style:
     ```
     .benefits {
         margin-right: 20px;